gomzi/gomzi/README.md

 ### Hi there 👋 I'm Evgeni Gomziakov

-I am a Self-taught A full-stack developer with industry experience, building websites, web applications and many softwares.
+I am a Self-taught A full-stack developer with industry experience, building websites and web applications.
-I specialize in JavaScript and have experience working with React and Angular. (both typescript and js).
+I specialize in PHP and JavaScript and have experience working with React and Angular. (both typescript and js).
-Able to work with Node.JS and NoSQL/SQL.
-Also have a passion for UI/UX Designing and thinking .

 ## Let's Connect.